Neurodivergent, ADHD, & Autistic Parent Burnout: How to Know if I’m a Burned Out Parent and What to Do About It?

 What are the Symptoms of Special Needs Parent Burnout?

 In reality, having needs is never special.
 All kids and all parents have needs, but neurodivergent kids often have needs that are not always well understood or supported as broadly.
 As a result, parents of neurodivergent kids are generally tasked with greater demands in their parenting role in order to bridge the gap between what their kids need and what society provides them.
-They are also frequently provided with fewer supports or even information about how to parent their kids in an affirming way.
+They also frequently receive less support or even information about how to parent their kids in an affirming way.
 Given these disparities in demands and resources, it makes sense why parents of neurodivergent kids are at higher risk for burnout.

 Signs of parental burnout for parents of neurodivergent kids may look like: